ExxistanceDC/Segagaga-English-Translation/README.md

 - Tested with <kbd>SGGG - Segagaga v1.022 (2001)(Sega)(JP)(!)</kbd> and <kbd>SGGG - Segagaga (Japan)</kbd>
 - **DO NOT USE** "v2.000" or "Rev A".
 Due to minor cut content, the patch was designed around v1.022 and will **NOT** work with v2.000.

-## **Known Issues**

-At this time, the only known issue is the spacing of the bluff (i.e., magic spell) costs in the Battle Mode bluff menu.
-You may notice that the numbers are slightly wider than the bluff names, and once they reach double digits, they are indented farther than the single-digit spell costs.
-We're still searching for a way to fix this, but it isn’t game-breaking.

 ## **Extras**

 <table>